giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 # IT strategy

+Applications development is not Essity's core business and hiring resources to develop them is not a necessary effort for the company.
+This is why the choice to entrust the development of the app to a specialized external company makes sense and allows the IT office to focus on the security of the customer's data, which remains internalized.

-The introduction of a new application follows the Business Strategy of creating values, in this case, for the customer.
-It will likely need a reorganization in order to meet new requests on data management.
+On the other hand, the introduction of a new application follows the Business Strategy of creating values, in this case, for the customer.
+Therefore, the IT department will likely need a reorganization in order to meet new demands on data management.

 # Effect of change(s)